niplav/site/range_and_forecasting_accuracy.md

 [Probabilistic forecasting](https://en.wikipedia.org/wiki/Probabilistic_forecasting)
 that aggregates both [qualitative and quantitative methods](https://en.wikipedia.org/wiki/Forecasting#Qualitative_vs._quantitative_methods) is a comparatively simple idea.
-Basically, one needs to have only very few tools at ones disposal to being ready to start forecasting:
+Basically, one needs to have only very few tools at one's disposal to being ready to start forecasting:

 * View of belief as probabilistic (perhaps with some bayesian epistemology)